 Same Sex.
 Different Travel.

-When looking around at travel sites for gays and lesbians, we noticed a couple things.
+When looking around at travel sites for gays, we noticed a couple things.
 We could find sites that gave us information on destinations.
 We could find sites that helped us book travel and hotels.
 But there was no site that let you do both.
 And some of these sites think slapping a rainbow flag at the top makes the site gay.
 There’s a lot more to gay travel.

-Fagabond is for gays and lesbians who can’t sit still and who do not want to leave their sexuality at home when they travel.
+Fagabond is for gay men who can’t sit still and who do not want to leave their sexuality at home when they travel.
 We want to gather all the advice, reviews, and deals you need to make your vacation as gay as you are.
 And let’s be honest, that’s pretty darn gay.
 We focus on U.S. destinations, so you can get away for the weekend or a week, without searching for your passport.
 And unlike some sites, we’ll only show you places that are truly gay-friendly.

 Why the F word?

 The founders of Fagabond are part of the Queer movement working to reclaim the word “Fag,” and we wear the label proudly.
 The only baggage we welcome on this site is a valise for your next gay vacation.

 Jim was born in Philly, raised in Philly, and lives in Philly to this day.
 He believes in brotherly love so much, he now works to promote Philly.
 He builds regional, state, and national relationships with brands like Southwest Airlines, American Express, Amtrak, Comcast and Logo TV to, you guessed it, bring people to Philly.

 Jim entered LaSalle University in 1998 to study Finance only to change to Communications shortly thereafter.
 Despite his undying devotion to Philadelphia, Jim loves all aspects of tourism and travel, which is why this site is so important.

 Catch him on his annual trip to Fantasy Fest in Key West, because he loves things that start with ‘f’ or ‘ph.’